 Some outfitting operations with exclusive rights also have exclusive trapping rights on their territory.
-Under a professional trapping licence, a person may trap on these territories but he must also have in his possession a document attesting to the authorization to trap obtained from the outfitter (see form page 43) and, as the case may be, present it upon request to a wildlife protection officer, a wildlife protection assistant or an area warden.
-To find out which outfitting operations hold exclusive trapping rights, contact the office of the Department of the region concerned (see page 46).
+Under a professional trapping licence, a person may trap on these territories but as in the case of a trapline, he must also have in his possession a document attesting to the authorization to trap obtained from the outfitter (see form page 19) and, as the case may be, present it upon request to a wildlife protection officer, a wildlife protection assistant or an area warden.
+To find out which outfitting operations hold exclusive trapping rights, contact the Department's Customer Services at 1 877 346-6763.